-Frenchman Reymond wins 25-km open water race at world titles
+Cunha wins 3rd straight 25km open water race at world titles

-GWANGJU, South Korea (AP) — Axel Reymond dueled with Russian Kirill Belyaev over the final meters of the 25-kilometer open water race on Friday before the Frenchman lunged ahead for a three-tenths of a second victory at the world championships.
+The 27-year-old Brazilian won an unprecedented third consecutive 25-kilometer race on Friday and her second gold medal of the Gwangju titles after winning the 5-kilometer race on Wednesday.

+Cunha, who won the 25-kilometer race titles in 2015 and 2017, took her fifth gold medal and 11th overall at the world championships.
+She also won the 25-kilometer event in Shanghai in 2011, giving her four over the marathon distance.

-In the women’s race over the same distance, Ana Marcela Cunha of Brazil won her second gold of the championships, finishing in 5 hours, 8 minutes 03.00 seconds, 8.60 seconds ahead of second-place finisher Finnia Wunram of Germany.
+Cunha finished in 5 hours, 8 minutes, 3 seconds, 8.60 seconds ahead of second-place finisher Finnia Wunram of Germany.
 Lara Grangeon of France claimed the bronze, 18.20 seconds behind Cunha.

-It was the 27-year-old Cunha’s fifth gold and 11th medal overall at the world championships since 2011.
-She won the 5-kilometer race here on Wednesday.
+The race was held in rainy conditions, heavy at times, and the safety kayaks often had difficulty staying close to the swimmers.

+“At the start of the race I wondered whether the event would last the entire 25 kilometers due to the rainy weather conditions and the problem with visibility,” Cunha said.
+“I had my doubts and then considered that maybe we would only swim past three hours and then the race would be called off.

 Another Italian, Simon Ruffini, was fourth, 8.70 seconds behind.
 Australian Kai Edwards took fifth, 11 seconds behind Reymond.

-The top Americans in the men’s race were David Heron in 14th place, 4 minutes, 05.60 seconds behind the winner, and Brennan Gravley, who finished right behind Heron in 15th, 6:11.30 behind.
+The top Americans in the men’s race were David Heron in 14th place, 4 minutes, 5.60 seconds behind the winner, and Brennan Gravley, who finished in 15th, 6:11.30 behind.

 American Erica Sullivan was fifth in the women’s race, 3 minutes, 20.20 seconds behind Cunha, while teammate Katy Campbell finished in ninth place, 3:56.60 behind the winner.